Can I touch you online? How does your kiss feel in E.E.G. data?

 ● (KEYNOTE) LECTURES (click here) include: TEDX Istanbul; World Expo 2010 Shanghai / Mobile Platforms; CHI Montreal; ISEA 2019 Gwangju; Ars Electronica 2011; EAI ArtsIT Aalborg; VR Days Rotterdam; TransMediale Berlin; University for Applied Science Amsterdam .

-● EDUCATIONAL appointments (click here) include: BA and MA Media Art Minerva Academy, Hanze University Groningen (1998- 2023) including core-lecturer and heading the MA Media Art department MADTeCH (2005-2009); BA/MA Art academy HKU Utrecht; Tsinghua design University Beijing; Kookmin University Seoul; MA art-science Royal Academy The Hague; MA Artez Enschede and Arnhem; Rietveld Art academy Amsterdam; MA Film Academy Amsterdam.
+● EDUCATIONAL appointments (click here) include: BA and MA Media Art Minerva Academy, Hanze University Groningen (1998- 2023) while heading the MA Media Art department MADTeCH (2005-2009); BA/MA Art academy HKU Utrecht; Tsinghua design University Beijing; Kookmin University Seoul; MA art-science Royal Academy The Hague; MA Artez Enschede and Arnhem; Rietveld Art academy Amsterdam; MA Film Academy Amsterdam.

 ● COLLECTIONS include: ZKM Karlsruhe; Digital-Canon LIMA; KPN Telecommunication Netherlands; private collections.